alexbykoff/datafield/readme.md

 To extract your data use `.values()` or `toArray()`

 Lets filter our data.
 We need users who are 30 years old or older, but not 41 years old and have at least 2 friends, but less than 10.
-Also we want our list sorted by last name _(library can work with nested props)_ in descending order.
+Also we want our list sorted by last name in descending order.
 Then we are done so we want an array out of that:

     users.where('age').gte(30).not(41).where('friends').range(2, 10).sort({by: 'name.last', order: 'desc'}).toArray()

 That's it.
 API is short and simple.
 Also, read the [Documentation](https://tomkallen.github.io/datafield/)

-`npm install datafield`
+`npm i datafield`